dpshade/permaweb-llm-fuel/README.md

 ### Architecture

-The Permaweb LLMs Builder uses a streamlined approach for documentation indexing:
+The Permaweb LLM Fuel uses a streamlined approach for documentation indexing:

 - **📁 Public Access**: `public/docs-index.json` - Accessible at `/docs-index.json` for frontend consumption and external API access
 - **🔄 Automatic Generation**: Crawl processes generate and maintain the index file automatically